rqndom/mcp/README.md

 # MCP

-MCP is a statistical profiler for Python.
+MCP is a statistical profiling module for Python.

 The profiling of a running script is based on sampling the script state at random time intervals (Monte Carlo), whereas other profilers usually